John Bosco: Life

-John Bosco was born on the evening of 16 August 1815 in the hillside hamlet of Becchi, Italy.
+John Bosco was born on 16 August 1815 in the hillside hamlet of Becchi, Italy.
 Becchi is in a region that was called Castelnuovo d'Asti and was later renamed Castelnuovo Don Bosco in honour of the saint.
-He was the youngest son of Francesco Bosco (1784–1817) and Margherita Occhiena (1788–1856).
-He had two older brothers, Antonio and Giuseppe (1813–1862).
+He was the youngest son of Francesco Bosco and Margherita Occhiena (1788–1856).
+He had two older brothers, Antonio and Giuseppe.
 The Boscos of Becchi were farmhands of the Moglian Family.
 He was born in a time of great shortage and famine in the Piedmontese countryside, following the devastation wrought by the Napoleonic Wars and drought in 1817.

 When Bosco was little more than two years old, his father died, which left the support of three boys to his mother.
-She played a strong role in Bosco's formation and personality, and was an early supporter of her son's ideals.
-In 1825, when he was nine, Bosco had the first of a series of dreams that would play an influential role in his outlook and work.
+She played a strong role in Bosco's formation and personality and was an early supporter of his ideals.
+In 1825, when he was nine, Bosco had the first of a series of dreams that played an influential role in his outlook and work.
 This first dream "left a profound impression on him for the rest of his life" according to his memoirs.
-Bosco apparently saw a multitude of very poor boys playing and blaspheming, and a man, who "appeared, nobly attired, with a manly and imposing bearing", and said to him, "You will have to win these friends of yours not with blows, but with gentleness and kindness.
+Bosco apparently saw a multitude of very poor boys playing and blaspheming, when a man "appeared, nobly attired, with a manly and imposing bearing", and said to him, "You will have to win these friends of yours not with blows, but with gentleness and kindness.
 So begin right now to show them that sin is ugly and virtue beautiful."